fraktalio/fmodel/README.md

 > identity/empty element.
 > Associativity facilitates parallelization by giving us the freedom to break problems into chunks that can be computed
 > in parallel.
+>
+> `combine` operation is also commutative.
+This means that the order in which deciders are combined does not affect the result.

 We can now construct event-sourcing or/and state-storing aggregate by using the same `decider`.